Home » Central Catalonia » A beautiful beginner-friendly hike in Montserrat: La Roca Foradada

 Duration: A couple of hours to half day.
 It depends on the number of stops you make and the number of pictures you take!

-What is La Foradada?
+What is the Roca Foradada?

-Anyway, if you use Google Maps or any other GPS, they will guide you without any problem.
+But, if you use Google Maps or any other GPS, they will guide you without any problem.

 The driving distance from Barcelona to the parking Can Maçana is approximately 45 min.